mehammedb/firstgit/README.md

 newLine1

-we can call components inside the callback function of map method, but with key property
+we can call components inside the callback function of map method, but with key property which can not be accessed in child component